jedisct1/zigly/README.md

 Once testing has been done, compile with `-Drelease-small` or `-Drelease-fast` to get small, optimized modules.

+### Testing Compute@Edge modules

+The easiest way to test the resulting modules is currently to use [Fastlike](https://github.com/avidal/fastlike), a partial reimplementation of the Fastly API that runs locally, on any operating system supported by the Go language.

 ### Using Zigly

 Documentation in progress!